mike-finley/pysattunner/README.md

 A thin wrapper around pysnmp that radically simplifies the GETting and SETting of SNMP values by allowing you to instantiate snmptarget() objects and make `getbyoid()` and `setbyoid()` calls against them.

+test info to commit something to get 'insight' graphs up.